Aldeyra Therapeutics Schedules - GuruFocus.com

-Aldeyra Therapeutics, Inc. (Nasdaq: ALDX) (Aldeyra) today announced it will host a webcast and conference call on Tuesday, June 27, 2023, at 8:00 a.m.
-(ET) to provide top-line results from the Phase 2 clinical trial of ADX‑629 in patients with chronic cough.
+Aldeyra Therapeutics, Inc. (Nasdaq: ALDX) (Aldeyra) today announced it will host a webcast and conference call on Thursday, June 29, 2023, at 8:00 a.m.
+(ET) to provide top-line results from the Phase 2 clinical trial of ADX‑2191 in patients with retinitis pigmentosa.

 The dial-in numbers are (888) 415-4305 for domestic callers and (646) 960-0336 for international callers.
 The access code is 5858366.
 A live audio webcast of the conference call also will be accessible from the “Investors & Media” section of Aldeyra's website at ir.aldeyra.com.